performant-software/Neatline/docs/final/map-tab-drawing-geometry.md

 ## At a Glance

-  - The geometry drawing controls are located under the "Map" tab.
+  - The drawing controls under the "Map" tab make it possible to overlay vector annotations on the map.
-  - Change the drawing "mode" by selecting different options in the list of radio buttons.
+  - There are three basic types of geometry - points, lines, and polygons.
-  - Simple shapes (points, lines, polygons) can be drawn directly onto the map.
+  - The built-in drawing tools are best suited for simple shapes that don't require large numbers of points.

 ## Navigate